What Is a Rockfall?

 How Does the Park Address Rockfall?

-The National Park Service is responding to rockfall in a variety of ways.
-Park scientists, in collaboration with the U.S. Geological Survey (USGS) and academic researchers, are actively studying rockfall through the use of new technology, such as high resolution digital photography and laser mapping of cliffs, and exposure dating of boulders.
+The National Park Service in Yosemite is responding to rockfall in a variety of ways.
+Park scientists, in collaboration with the U.S. Geological Survey (USGS) and academic researchers, are actively studying rockfalls through the use of new technology, such as high resolution digital photography, laser mapping of cliffs, and exposure dating of boulders.
 These tools offer vast improvement in resolution from previously available data, allowing geologists to accurately map rockfall zones and to study rockfall source areas.
 Additionally, new computer modeling technology shows promise in simulating future rockfall behavior.
-The park is also actively investigating possible methods for monitoring rockfall activity.
+The park is also actively investigating methods for monitoring rockfall activity.

-In 2012, the National Park Service produced a report quantifying rockfall hazard and risk in Yosemite Valley to help improve safety and guide future park planning efforts.
-You can read the report, Quantitative rock-fall hazard and risk assessment for Yosemite Valley, Yosemite National Park, California [8 MB PDF].
+In 2012, the National Park Service produced a report quantifying rockfall hazard and risk in Yosemite Valley to help improve safety and guide future park-planning efforts: Quantitative rock-fall hazard and risk assessment for Yosemite Valley, Yosemite National Park, California [8 MB PDF].
 (This report will be formally published by the U.S. Geological Survey in the fall of 2014 as Scientific Investigations Report 2014-5129).
 Based on the results of this study, in 2013 the National Park Service reduced rockfall-related risk in Yosemite Valley by removing or repurposing high-risk buildings within hazardous areas.
 These actions reduced rockfall-related risk by 95% compared to 2008 levels.

 Additionally, park rangers have developed emergency plans for rockfall events, and may close trails and post warning signs in particularly hazardous areas.